fboucquez/symbol-bootstrap/docs/config.md

   -u, --user=user                   [default: current] User used to run docker images when creating configuration files
                                     like certificates or nemesis block. "current" means the current user.

+  --noPassword                      When provided, Bootstrap will not use a password, so private keys will be stored in
+                                    plain text.
+Use with caution.

+  --password=password               A password used to encrypt and decrypt private keys in preset files like
+                                    addresses.yml and preset.yml.
+Bootstrap prompts for a password by default, can be provided in the command line (--password=XXXX) or disabled in the command line (--noPassword).

   --pullImages                      It pulls the utility images from DockerHub when running the configuration.
 It only
                                     affects alpha/dev docker images.